tiannacta/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 .. warning:: While ``console`` and ``console.log`` may seem like keywords, they are actually slightly different things.
 They are entities (an object and a function, respectively) that are available by default in most JavaScript environments.

-Attempting to use a keyword for anything other than it's intended use will result in an error.
+Attempting to use a keyword for anything other than its intended use will result in an error.
 To see this, let's try to name a variable ``const``.

 .. admonition:: Example